 This fine

 carving is of an American Eagle made by a follower of John Bellamy.
-The style, carving and measurements make it an exact creation.
+The style, carving, and measurements make it an exact recreation.

 Presented

-John Bellamy whose many works live on and have bee appreciating in price since 2000.
+John Bellamy, whose many works live on and have been appreciating in price since 2000.
 It is the type of work seen in his carvings

 of the mid 19th Century that were very popular in New England homes.
-The eagle in this form was also frequently used to grace
+In this form, the eagle was also frequently used to grace

 the sterns of American sailing ships.
-This example is as perfect an example of a Bellamy style eagle as you can find.
+This is as perfect an example of a Bellamy-style eagle as you can find.
 It was

 Haley Bellamy, Carver of Eagles” by Yvonne Brault Smith, 1982, PORTSMOUTH MARNE SOCIETY, Portsmouth, NH.
 This

-book has pictures, dimensions, design drawings and a detailed biography of Bellamy and a reprint of The Magazine of Antiques’
+The book has pictures, dimensions, design drawings, a detailed biography of Bellamy, and a reprint of The Magazine of Antiques.’

 $600,000 in a New England Auction with 1950 recreations made by the Artistic Carving Company of Boston